petmal/MindTrial/README.md

 - **name**: Display-friendly name to be shown in the results.
 - **prompt**: The prompt (i.e. task) that will be sent to the AI model.
 - **response-result-format**: Defines how the AI should format the final answer to the prompt.
 This is important because the final answer will be compared to the `expected-result` and it needs to consistently follow the same format.
-- **expected-result**: This defines the expected (i.e. valid) final answer to the prompt.
-It must follow the `response-result-format` precisely.
+- **expected-result**: This defines the accepted valid answer(s) to the prompt.
+It can be a string if there is only a single valid answer or a list of strings if there are multiple possible correct answers.
+Each answer must follow the `response-result-format` precisely.

 Optionally, a task can include a list of `files` to be sent along with the prompt: